greenelab/lab-website-template/index.md

   image5="images/bacteria.jpg"
 %}

-## Big Link

-A _big link_ component, useful for emphasizing important links, such as other key pages on your site that aren't in the top nav bar.

-{% include big-link.html icon="fas fa-hands-helping" text="Join the team" link="/join" -%}
-{%- include big-link.html icon="fas fa-user-friends" text="Collaborators" link="/collaborators" -%}
-{:.center}

-## Tags

-A _tags_ component.
-Provide your own list of tags separated by spaces, and/or provide a GitHub repo and its "tags" (GitHub calls them [topics](https://github.com/topics)) will be fetched automatically!
-You can include this as part of other components, such as the _card_ component.

-{%
-  include tags.html
-  tags="ovarian-cancer dataset gene-expression"
-  repo="greenelab/lab-website-template"
-%}

 ## Card

 A multi-size, flexible _card_ component, with an image, a title link, markdown text, and extra rows for special items such as tags.